SirLouen/wordpress-docs/trac-workflow-keywords.md

 ## [**Status-based Keywords**](https://make.wordpress.org/core/handbook/contribute/trac/keywords/#status-based-keywords)

+Status keywords are used to track the status of a ticket asynchronously.
+Most are meant for informational purposes to increase the quality of the ticket, and others are useful for batch processing, for example, when creating a Field Guide entry.

 **close**

 The ticket is a candidate for closure with a disposition other than fixed (i.e. **wontfix**, **worksforme**, **invalid**, or **duplicate**).
 Often seen with **reporter-feedback** or **2nd-opinion**; otherwise, the ticket would have been closed in lieu of adding the **close** keyword.